NHS172k3/Techjam2025_REvibe/README.md

 a) Clone our repository

-b) Download all the libraries required
+b) Download all the libraries required into a python virtual environment

     pip install -r requirements.txt